AONB Vision

 • Facilitates active participation by people, their communities and businesses, in conserving the area and managing change.

-• Is valued and understood by people, businesses and communities landscape championed by the High Weald Joint Advisory Committee.
+• Provides inspiration and enjoyment for people, businesses and communities and is valued and understood by them and championed by the High Weald Partnership.